basilhendroff/truenas-iocage-letsencrypt/HPILO.md

 # Let's Encrypt HP iLO
 ## Preparation
+Before undertaking a deployment:
-1. Ensure your iLOs are updated with the latest firmware (iLO UI > Administration > Firmware) and the hostname and domain fields (iLO UI > Network > iLO Dedicated Network Port > General) are configured for each iLO.
+1. Ensure the iLO is updated with the latest firmware (iLO UI > Administration > Firmware) and the iLO hostname and domain fields (iLO UI > Network > iLO Dedicated Network Port > General) are configured.
-2. Configure your local DNS resolver to resolve the FQDN of each iLO to its IP address of the iLO.
+2. Configure your local DNS resolver to resolve the FQDN of the iLO to its IP address.
 For example, `ilo.mydomain.com` must resolve to the iLO IP on the internal network.

-## Instruction
+## Deployment
 1. Enter the Let's Encrypt jail `iocage console letsencrypt` and change to the hpilo working directory `cd /hpilo`.
 2. Edit the file called `hpilo.cfg` with your favorite text editor.
 In its minimal form, it would look something like this:
 ```